By Mike Miller, Mount Dora, Florida

 JAKE GAITHER, whose full name was Alonzo "Jake" Gaither, was the head football coach at predominately black Florida A & M University from 1945 to 1969.

-His record of 204 wins, 36 losses, and 4 ties is the best of any coach in college football history.
+His record of 204 wins, 36 losses, and 4 ties is one of the best of any coach in college football history.

 He is known for saying he wanted his players to be "mobile, agile, and hostile".
 He rhymed those words with style, and Jake had plenty of that.